 When the heart's electrical system misfires, it's called atrial fibrillation.
 Basically, what happens is the heart starts generating electrical impulses in more than one place, not just in the SA node.
 This messes everything up and can result in a pulse well above the 60 to 80 range that a healthy heart generates.
 With too many triggers, the right atrium can't possibly contract fully each time, meaning it never gets a full pump of blood into right ventricle, and the body gets deprived of blood.
 An artificial pacemaker stabilizes the system by taking over the job of sending out electrical impulses, getting the heart back into a regular rhythm.

-For more information on the heart, atrial fibrillation and related topics, look over the links on the next page.
+For more information on the heart, atrial fibrillation and related topics, look over the links below.